htsnul/html/README.md

 ## Features

-* Can insert inline JavaScript property.
+* Can insert inline property assignment.
 * Can insert inline `DocumentFragment` or an array of them.
 * Can reference `HTMLElement` by callback.